This post may contain affiliate links, please see the privacy policy for details.

 - Add steak bites to a medium bowl and toss with olive oil and seasoning.

 - Add bacon and peppers to the hot pan.
 Cook bacon until crispy and transfer to a paper towel lined plate.
-Cook peppers until softened, about 3 extra minutes.
+Cook peppers until softened, about 3 more minutes.
 Remove from bacon grease and set aside.

 - Next, add the steak to the bacon grease and cook for 4 minutes, stirring often to turn.